 Error Handling

 I borrowed error handling from @modetojoy’s Mongoid.
 Today someone said: “I had a bug in a spec and Durran told me how to fix it in an error message.”
 True story.
 To accomplish this we define a base error that holds the problem, summary and resolution.
 In tax_cloud’s case this is TaxCloud::Errors::TaxCloudError paired with config/locales/en.yml, a locale file that does the error formatting.
-There’re two things to do in order for the error code to find the message: add the locale file to the load path, in tax_cloud.rb, and do a bit of formatting with I18n.
+There are two things to do in order for the error code to find the message: add the locale file to the load path, in tax_cloud.rb, and do a bit of formatting with I18n.

 I18n.load_path << File.join(File.dirname(__FILE__), "config", "locales", "en.yml")